GeoSensorWebLab/community-sensorweb/README.markdown

 The site will be deployed to a public URL and can be viewed by anyone for free.
 The URL will be added here when the site is online.

+Special Pages:

+`/observed-properties` - Will retrieve ALL the Observed Properties from the SensorThings API backend, using pagination links to download all records.
+If there are a lot of records this could take awhile.

 ### What makes this different than the other Arctic Sensor Web Portal?

 TODO: Compare to [other portal][http://sensorthings.arcticconnect.org/#/home], when to use that one and when to use this one